 Dominion Energy followed a rigorous, competitive procurement process to reach an agreement on major contract packages for CVOW, resulting in the selection of industry leading wind partners.

-• Prysmian Group, a global leader in the energy and telecom cable systems industry will provide all of the subsea inter-array and export cables that will deliver the clean, renewable offshore wind energy to shore.
+• Prysmian Group, a global leader in the energy and telecom cable systems industry, will provide all of the subsea inter-array and export cables that will deliver the clean, renewable offshore wind energy to shore.

 The need to use local content is an important aspect of our discussions with prime contractors and subcontractors.

-We formed the Virginia Supply Chain team, consisting of Dominion Energy project team members representing offshore, onshore, operations, supply chain, public policy and outreach.
+In early November 2021, we formed the Virginia Supply Chain team, consisting of Dominion Energy project team members representing offshore, onshore, operations, supply chain, public policy and outreach.
 This team will specifically work with CVOW’s major equipment providers to maximize opportunities for Virginia businesses and job creation.

 The magnitude of economic impact and job creation is significant for CVOW.
 It is even larger if we successfully establish Virginia as the hub for the U.S. East Coast wind industry.